Good Gaming Premiers Its First MicroBuddies™ Animated Trailer As It Closes Out Phase I And Enters Into Its Closed Beta Launch Of The MicroBuddies™ Game

-KENNETT SQUARE, PA, July 21, 2021 (GLOBE NEWSWIRE) -- Good Gaming, Inc. (OTC Pink: GMER) (the "Company") is pleased to announce the release of its first animated trailer for MicroBuddies™ as it prepares to launch the game into its closed beta on the Ethereum testnet and perform the first price increase of the MicroBuddies™ Nano Factory Token, a move that signifies a transition from phase I to phase II of their launch strategy.
+Kennett Square, PA, July 21, 2021 (GLOBE NEWSWIRE) -- (via Blockchain Wire) Good Gaming, Inc. (OTC: GMER) (the "Company") is pleased to announce the release of its first animated trailer for MicroBuddies™ as it prepares to launch the game into its closed beta on the Ethereum testnet and perform the first price increase of the MicroBuddies™ Nano Factory Token, a move that signifies a transition from phase I to phase II of their launch strategy.

 The animated video hosted by the Fungi and Yeast Microbuddies™ characters gives a quick one-minute teaser of the game and a few of its characters.
 Plans are to increase video content to educate players as the Company draws closer to the official Ethereum mainnet launch to the public in Q3.